International participation in the Vietnam War: Soviet Union

 Leonid Brezhnev (left) was the Soviet Union's leader during the Vietnam War.

-Prior to 1967, the Soviet Union provided military assistance by assisting North Vietnamese air force personnel.
+The Soviet Union provided military assistance by assisting and training North Vietnamese air force personnel.
+Soviet pilots sometimes flew the planes their government supplied.

-Soviet ships in the South China Sea gave vital early warnings to PAVN/VC forces in South Vietnam.
+Soviet ships in the South China Sea gave early warning intel to PAVN/VC forces in South Vietnam.
 The Soviet intelligence ships would pick up American B-52 bombers flying from Okinawa and Guam.
-Their airspeed and direction would be noted and then relayed to the Central Office for South Vietnam, North Vietnam's southern headquarters.
-Using airspeed and direction, COSVN analysts would calculate the bombing target and tell any assets to move "perpendicularly to the attack trajectory."
-These advance warnings gave them time to move out of the way of the bombers, and, while the bombing runs caused extensive damage, because of the early warnings from 1968 to 1970 they did not kill a single military or civilian leader in the headquarters complexes.
-Further assistance was also extended to helping North Vietnam develop anti-US propaganda posters.
+Their airspeed and direction would be recorded and relayed to the Central Office for South Vietnam, which was the PAVN/VC's southern headquarters.
+Using airspeed and direction, COSVN analysts calculated bombing targets and directed assets to move "perpendicularly to the attack trajectory."
+These advance warnings gave military units time to move out of the way of the bombers, and, while the bombing runs caused extensive damage, because of the early warnings from 1968 to 1970 they did not kill a single military or civilian leader in the headquarters complexes.

+The Soviet Union also helped North Vietnam develop anti-US propaganda posters.

 The Soviet Union supplied North Vietnam with medical supplies, arms, tanks, planes, helicopters, artillery, anti-aircraft missiles and other military equipment.
 Soviet crews fired Soviet-made surface-to-air missiles at U.S. F-4 Phantoms, which were shot down over Thanh Hóa in 1965.
 Over a dozen Soviet soldiers lost their lives in this conflict.
 Following the dissolution of the Soviet Union in 1991, Russian Federation officials acknowledged that the Soviet Union had stationed up to 3,000 troops in Vietnam during the war.